scohe001/foreign-keys/README.md

         }
     }

 If you get this far, I'd try for a migration right now.
-When you open the migration file to check it (which you should do before you update your database!), it should look something like:
+When you open the migration file to check it (which you should do before you update your database!), you should look for the `Up()` function.
+This is the changes that are about to be applied to your database (`Down() would be the logic that gets run if you rollback this migration).
+Your `Up()` should look something like:

     migrationBuilder.CreateTable(
         name: "Proteins",